-VTA lacked expenditure guidelines for program administration that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges, and sales tax forecast costs, as required by the 2016 Measure B ballot language.
+VTA lacked expenditure guidelines for program administration that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges and indirect rate application, Board of Equalization fees, and election costs. as required by the 2016 Measure B ballot language.
 While sampled expenditures appeared to be reasonable and consistent with the Program objectives, the 2016 Measure B ballot language specifically states that "the Program Categories will be administered in accordance with program guidelines and policies to be developed and approved by the VTA Board of Directors."
-Areas within our sample such as investment fees and allocation of fees (\$181,614.48), personnel charges (\$6,962.15), and sales tax forecast costs (\$9,230.70) that require program administration expenditure guidelines clarification include the following:
+Areas within our sample such as investment fees and allocation of fees (\$162,459.51), personnel charges and indirect rate application (\$30,390.91), Board of Equalization fees (\$6,609.37), and election costs (\$1,652,411.00) that require program administration expenditure guidelines clarification include the following:

-Investment Fees and Associated Allocations: Within our sample, we identified five expenditures totaling \$181,614.48 to Payden & Rygel for investment fees, as shown in the following table.
-Based on a review of investment statements, it appears that VTA allocates investment fees based on the percentage of total funds invested; however, the basis of allocation was not documented in policy or expenditure guidelines for 2016 Measure B. Over the course of the audit period, \$490,763.62 in investment and banking fees were paid using 2016 Measure B funds.
+• Investment Fees and Associated Allocations: Within our sample, we identified five expenditures totaling \$162,459.51 to Payden & Rygel for investment fees, as shown in the following table.
+Based on a review of investment statements, it appears that VTA allocates investment fees based on the percentage of total funds invested; however, the basis of allocation was not documented in policy or expenditure guidelines for 2016 Measure B. Over the course of the audit period, \$165,382.97 in investment fees were paid using 2016 Measure B funds.

-TABLE 1: INVESTMENT FEE TESTING RESULTS
+TABLE 2: INVESTMENT FEE TESTING RESULTS